 You should now be able to see three different parses for this simple noun phrase.
 These parses are ranked based on increasing costs.
 The number printed with the parse tree is the cost.
-So, the lower the number, higher the probability of that parse.
+So, the lower the number, the higher the probability of that parse.
+We're still not seeing the simple DT NNS structure we might expect.